JRoybalDev/fullstack-template-v1/docs/branding-and-marketing.md

 ## Dashboard Branding Tab

-The dashboard also includes a Branding tab for client-editable public site colors.
+The dashboard includes a Branding tab for client-editable public site colors.
 These colors are saved with the site record and can be changed without editing code:

-- Browser tab title
-- Favicon URL
 - Background
 - Surface
 - Body text
 - Headings
 - Accent

 These saved colors affect the public site record after saving.
-They do not change the private dashboard's company-branded palette.
+They do not change browser titles, the shared favicon, or the private dashboard's company-branded palette.

 ## Dashboard Metadata Tab